Joyous celebrations across Syria after al-Assad’s fall

 We could not even really tell our children the entire scope of what was happening to us, we were suffocating.

-My son-in-law, my daughter's husband, he was just walking home in the [refugee] camp towards the beginning of the troubles… and they shot him.
+My son-in-law, my daughter's husband, he was just walking home in the [refugee] camp towards the beginning of the troubles ... and they shot him.
 Just like that, a field execution.

-But now, such a great joy, weare happy, praise be to God.
-I was so happy when I heard, all I wanted to do was to buy sweets and distribute them to people in the street.
+But now, such a great joy, we are happy, praise be to God.
+I was so happy when I heard.
+All I wanted to do was to buy sweets and distribute them to people in the street.

-I pray that we have a good, safe future here in Syria, I would never fear the opposition who are here now, there is no fear from them as they liberated us.
+I pray that we have a good, safe future here in Syria.
+I would never fear the opposition who are here now, there is no fear from them as they liberated us.

 Laith al-Balouth, from Sweida